sonyah-hawaii/sonyah-hawaii.github.io/README.md

 As a colleague, I focus on proactive communication, building trust, and minimizing resource conflicts.

 ## **Skills**
-*To quantify & demonstrate my skillset, I created a list of the languages, tools, and soft skills I have used throughout my work experience and tallied up the frequency of use for each role.
-I then passed this data into Tableau to create a dashboard.
+*To quantify & demonstrate my skillset, I created a list of the languages, tools, and soft skills I have used throughout my work experience and tallied up the frequency of use for each role and turned it into a Tableau dashboard.
 You can view the full workbook & interactive dashboard [here](https://public.tableau.com/views/SkillsDashboard_17017951188280/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).*
 ![Skills](/assets/skills_dash.png)

 *In the 5 years of using SQL, I've worked with a variety of flavors across multiple databases.
-I first learned Postgres and have worked with a number of flavors, since.*
-*Most recently, I've gained exposure to Snowflake & Google BigQuery.*
+I first learned Postgres and have worked with a number of flavors, since.
+Most recently, Snowflake & Google BigQuery.*
 ![SQL](/assets/sql.png)

 ## **Academic Experience**